How to Calculate Containers for 21 Day Fix Recipes

 • 4 eggs = 2 reds for the entire recipe

-Now you will figure out the container count by dividing each container total by the number of servings.
+Second, you will figure out the container count for each serving by dividing each container total by the number of servings.
 This recipe is 2 servings, so you will divide each container total by 2.

 • 2 greens/2 servings = 1 Green Container per serving